 Bitcoin is the pioneer in gaining crypto adoption, with which more businesses started incorporating the concept of blockchain into their core operations.
 Research studies point out the various areas by market share where the technology of blockchain finds its use cases worldwide as of 2021.

-That said, with diverse user requirements and business complexities, different types of blockchain are required to address the needs.
-Blockchains are broadly categorized into four types — Public, Private, Hybrid, and Consortium.
+However, addressing diverse user requirements and business complexities requires different types of blockchain.
+There are four broad categories of blockchains: Public, Private, Hybrid, and Consortium.

 In the upcoming paragraphs, let’s discuss each of these, with their advantages and limitations.